 Hello!
 This is an experiment.
 We love the idea of having podcast transcripts and we know they’re important for accessibility, but the truth is it’s also very expensive and time-consuming to create transcripts, and, well, we all have full-time non-podcast jobs.
 This transcript was largely done by the Otter app with editing by our editor Becca.
 We’d like to keep making transcripts of our episodes but won’t be able to do them regularly.

 We know this transcript isn’t perfect, but we hope you enjoy it anyway!
-If you have feedback about this transcript or how we can make transcripts more useful for you, you can leave a comment on this post or let us know on Twitter or Facebook!
+If you have feedback about this transcript or how we can make transcripts more useful for you, you can email us at worstbestsellers at gmail.com or let us know on Twitter or Facebook!

 Hello, and welcome to Worst Bestsellers, where we read about the ennui of being a vampire so you don’t have to.
 I’m Renata

 And I’m Kait!